2011 European Dressage Championships: Team result

-The Team Gold Medal was won for the first time at European Dressage Championships by the British team.
+The Team Gold Medal was awarded for the first time at European Dressage Championships by the British team.
 Great Britain, who was not credited with the 1963 Championships because of an FEI rule (see: European Dressage Championship), was in the lead after the end of the first day.

 26-year-old British rider Charlotte Dujardin laid the foundation for the victory of the British team.
 Dujardin rode together with her horse Valegro in 2011, her first season on Grand Prix level.
 With a result of 78.830% the student of Carl Hester was in the lead in the individual ranking after day one.

 On the second day Laura Bechtolsheimer and particularly Carl Hester, who led with his horse Uthopia in individual ranking after the Grand Prix de Dressage, can extend their lead in the team result.

 On the second rank, with around 12 percent distance, the German team win the silver medal in the team ranking.
 The bronze medal was won by the Dutch team.